 Art, crafts and fashion

-The handicrafts in Formentera are very diverse.
-Traditional handicrafts can be found quite easily on the stalls of the many mercadillos (small markets) that dot the island in the summer.
-Jewelry, textiles, baskets, traditional footwear, ceramics, glass and leather, as well as works painted by resident artists, share the spotlight in three main craft spaces: La Mola, Sant Ferran and the "Antoni Tur Gabrielet" craft center (more details below).
+Handicrafts on Formentera are extremely varied.
+Traditional handicrafts are readily available from the stalls of the many mercadillos (small markets) that dot the island in the summer months.
+Jewelry, textiles, baskets, traditional footwear, ceramics, glass and leatherwork, as well as works painted by resident artists, share the limelight at three main craft spaces: La Mola, Sant Ferran and the "Antoni Tur Gabrielet" Craft Centre (more on this below).

-On the fashion side, Formentera has been strongly influenced by the Adlib fashion born in Ibiza in the 1960s, a fashion that was itself influenced both by traditional dress and by the freedom of the hippie movement.
-Both Ibiza and Formentera stand out for the mixture of freedom and tolerance that the AdLib movement (from the Latin ad libitum, which can be translated as "at will, at choice"), created by Smilja Mihailovitch.
-The Yugoslavian actress, at the time of the conquest of freedom favored by the emergence of the hippie movement, launched the slogan: Viste como quieras pero con gusto (Dress as you like, but with taste).
-Today, this fashion is still in vogue, and there are a few stores in the island's towns (La Savina, El Pilar de La Mola, Sant Francesc Xavier and Sant Ferran in particular).
+On the fashion front, Formentera has been strongly influenced by the Adlib fashion style born in Ibiza in the 1960s, which was itself influenced by both traditional dress and the freedom of the hippy movement.
+Both Ibiza and Formentera are characterized by a blend of freedom and tolerance, as exemplified by the AdLib movement (from the Latin ad libitum, which translates as "at will, at choice"), created by Smilja Mihailovitch.
+The Yugoslav actress, at a time when freedom was being conquered with the emergence of the hippie movement, launched the slogan: Viste como quieras pero con gusto (Dress as you like, but with taste).
+Today, this fashion is still very much in vogue, and a number of boutiques can be found in the island's villages (La Savina, El Pilar de La Mola, Sant Francesc Xavier and Sant Ferran in particular).

 Hippie markets in Formentera

 Sant Ferran.
-On the promenade of Carrer Major, the Sant Ferran art market brings together artists from all over the world to exhibit their works of art inspired by the essence of the island (from May to October, every day except Wednesday and Sunday, from 8:30 pm to midnight).
-There is also a craft market three days a week in Sant Ferran (May to October, every Thursday, Friday and Saturday, from 8:30 pm to midnight).
+On the promenade of carrer Major, the Sant Ferran art market brings together artists from all over the world to exhibit their works of art inspired by the essence of the island (May to October, daily except Wednesday, 8.30pm to midnight).
+Sant Ferran also hosts a craft market three days a week (May to October, Thursdays, Fridays and Saturdays, 8.30 pm to midnight).

 Es Pujols.
-The hippie market in Es Pujols is held on the promenade every evening during the summer (from May to September, every day from late afternoon to midnight).
+The Es Pujols hippie market takes place on the promenade every summer evening (May to September, daily from late afternoon to midnight).

 La Mola.
-The handicraft market of La Mola is the only market on the island where the exhibitors are all real craftsmen/artists.
-It is the most important and busiest market on Formentera.
-Concerts enliven the central square paved with multicolored mosaics (from May to October, on Wednesdays and Sundays, from 4 to 10 pm).
-There is free parking on site for the many summer visitors!
+The La Mola craft market is the only market on the island where the exhibitors are all real craftsmen/artists.
+It's Formentera's biggest and busiest market.
+Concerts enliven the central square paved with multicolored mosaics (May to October, Wednesdays and Sundays, 4pm to 10pm).
+Free parking is available on site for the many summer visitors!

 Antoni Tur "Gabrielet" craft center.
-Although it is not a hippie market per se, the Antoni Tur Gabrielet center, located in Sant Francesc, deserves to be mentioned here.
-It consists of two spaces: one dedicated to the sale of food products from the island (fruit, vegetables, honey, eggs, etc.), the other houses an art exhibition room.
-Open every day.
+Although not strictly speaking a hippy market, the Antoni Tur Gabrielet center in Sant Francesc deserves a mention here.
+It comprises two areas: one dedicated to the sale of island food products (fruit, vegetables, honey, eggs, etc.), the other housing an art exhibition room.
+Open daily.

 Enric Majoral, Mediterranean inspired jewelry

-Born in Sabadell in 1949, Enric Majoral moved to Formentera in 1971.
-After studying at the Arts and Crafts School in Sabadell - and at the Polytechnic University of Barcelona - he took his first steps as a self-taught goldsmith in Formentera, selling his inspired contemporary creations in the island's markets, using a wide range of materials such as gold, silver, stone, bronze and precious stones.
-He will be one of the founders, along with other artists, of the artisanal market of La Mola.
-Goldsmith, jeweler and sculptor, his fame has crossed borders, from Spain to the United States, through France and Mexico.
-Two of his creations from the series Joies de Sorra are part of the permanent collection of the Museum of Arts and Design in New York.
+The son of a craftsman born in Sabadell in 1949, Enric Majoral moved to Formentera in 1971.
+After studying at the Arts and Crafts School in Sabadell - and at Barcelona's Polytechnic University - he took his first steps as a self-taught goldsmith in Formentera, selling his inspired contemporary creations in the island's markets, using a range of materials including gold, silver, stone, bronze and precious stones.
+Alongside other artists, he is one of the founders of the La Mola craft market.
+Goldsmith, jeweler and sculptor, his reputation has spread far and wide, from Spain to the United States, France and Mexico.
+Two of his creations from the Joies de Sorra series are part of the permanent collection of the Museum of Arts and Design in New York.

 His creations, full of poetry and lightness, are inspired by his island, Formentera, its expressive nature and the softness of the forms that inhabit it.
-Today, Enric Majoral works with his son Roc Majoral, born in Formentera in 1976, whose creativity and singular vision are in keeping with the Majoral spirit.
-The house has even released a collection called "Posidonia is a jewel" which could not better translate the artists' infinite inspiration for Formentera and the fabulous waters that splash its paradisiacal shores.
+Today, Enric Majoral works with his son Roc Majoral, born in Formentera in 1976, whose creativity and singular vision continue the Majoral spirit.
+The house has even released a "Posidonia is a jewel" collection, which couldn't better express the artists' infinite inspiration for Formentera and the fabulous waters that splash onto its paradisiacal shores.

 To eat...